 6. Choose Your Specialty

-Digital marketing has a number of processes and a freelancer has limited time.
-If you try to offer a full range of digital marketing services from the beginning you may get lost, so it’s wiser to choose a specialization.
+Digital marketing has several processes, and a freelancer has limited time.
+If you try to offer a full range of digital marketing services from the beginning, you may get lost, so choosing a specialization is wiser.

-It’s better to become an expert in a couple of areas than to try to wear many hats at the same time.
+It’s better to become an expert in a couple of areas than to try to wear many hats simultaneously.

 As you gain more experience and clients, you can expand your offerings.
 You’ll also learn what types of services are more profitable and easier to handle and adjust your processes accordingly.

 The different areas of digital marketing you can specialize in are: